noritersand/noritersand.github.io/_drafts/2020-07-20-영어넘모어려워-문법-기본-basic-grammar.md

 ### examples

-- Am i saying correctly?
+- Am I saying correctly?
 - Is it rainning?
 - Is that clock working?
 - Are the children playing?